In this guide we show you how to install Flatpak on Ubuntu 18.04 LTS and above to unlock a world of new and updated software via Flathub.

 Recent versions of Ubuntu come with support for Snap apps out of the box — but Snaps aren’t the only universal package format on the scene.

 Regular readers will have noticed an uptick in the number of Flatpak apps we mention on these very pages.
-Indeed, it was a reader who asked if I could put together a step-by-step guide on how to install Flatpak in Ubuntu, how to set up the Flathub repo, and how to install Flatpak apps.
+Indeed, it was an omg! reader who asked if I could put together a step-by-step guide on how to install Flatpak in Ubuntu, explain how to set up the Flathub repo, and show you how to install Flatpak apps.

 The official Flatpak website has a great setup guide covering multiple distributions.
-The guide that follows is adapted from that, but with added screenshots, background details, and tips.
+The guide that follows is adapted from that, but with added screenshots, background details, and pointers to walk you though the process, step by step.

 What is Flatpak?